LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

     _;
 }

+// We will use this later on
-// Requires that the specified NFT is already listed for sale modifier isListed(address nftAddress, uint256 tokenId) {
+// Specified NFT must be listed modifier isListed(address nftAddress, uint256 tokenId) {
     require(listings[nftAddress][tokenId].price > 0, "MRKT: Not listed");
     _;
 }

-event ListingCreated(
+// Emitted when an event is created event ListingCreated(
     address nftAddress,
     uint256 tokenId,